KalpakGaonkar/alzApp/README.md

 # AlzCare
-App that aims to help people with Alzheimer's disease and their caregivers.
+<h5>App that aims to help people with Alzheimer's disease and their caregivers.</h5>

 ## Product Requirements